linode/docs/docs/guides/security/upgrading/manually-upgrading-to-latest-distribution-version/index.md

 ## Steps for Performing an Upgrade through a Clean Install

 1. [Create a new Linode](#create-a-new-linode) in the same data center as the original Linode, making sure to select the distribution image you wish to use for the base of the upgraded system.
-1. [Install any required package](#install-required-packages-on-the-new-linode) on to the new Linode.
+1. [Install the required packages](#install-required-packages-on-the-new-linode) on the new Linode.
 1. [Copy over your data](#copy-data-and-configuration-files) and configuration files to the new Linode.
 1. [Transfer the IPv4 addresses](#transfer-ipv4-addresses) of the original Linode to the new Linode.
 1. [Start using the new system](#start-using-the-new-linode) by rebooting the new Linode and verifying that all of your applications work as expected.